 Social work fellows in this track will participate in the OPC Provider Orientation.

 - anger management

 - groups for youth identifying or questioning their sexual orientation/identity.

 Outpatient Clinical Services encompasses all of the Child Study Center’s treatment and evaluation services.
 Social Work Fellows participate in direct treatment services of Outpatient Clinical Services.

 During the two-year fellowship, the primary generalist experience in outpatient treatment is gained within the Child Study Center Outpatient Clinical Services whereby Social Work Fellows are members of a multidisciplinary clinic team.
 Typically, each SW Fellow carries approximately 16 cases concurrently, encompassing child, parent and/or family therapy.

 Intensive In-Home Child and Adolescent Psychiatric Services Track

-Intensive In-Home Child and Adolescent Psychiatric Services (IICAPS) promotes positive child and family functioning through developmentally informed, theory-based programs and practices delivered in the child and family’s home.
-Services are accessible, culturally competent, and responsive to the strengths and needs of each child and family.
+Yale Child Study Center’s Intensive In-Home Child and Adolescent Psychiatric Services (IICAPS) promotes positive child and family functioning through individual, parent, and family therapy sessions delivered in the child and family’s home weekly for six months.
+The IICAPS model was developed at the Yale Child Study Center and is delivered by multiple sites across the state of Connecticut.
+The model utilizes attachment theory, reflective functioning, and mentalization, and incorporates family systems theory, in order to provide services which are accessible, culturally humble, and responsive to the strengths and needs of each child and family.
 The overarching goal of IICAPS is the maintenance of each child’s primary relationship with parents or other adults in the interest of permanency and safety.

 In addition to individual supervision by faculty, clinical supervision will be provided to each clinical team by faculty within IICAPS.